ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/imageHelp.md

 1. Add an adequately detailed description of the image within the document, either just before or after the image (or both).

-1. In answer to the question 'Is there an adjacent detailed description of the image in the document,' select one of the following:
+1. In answer to the question '**Is there an adjacent detailed description of the image in the document**', select one of the following:
-       * 'Yes, before the image'
+       * Yes, before the image
-       * 'Yes, after the image'
+       * Yes, after the image
-       * 'Yes, before and after the image'
+       * Yes, before and after the image

-By specifying the location of the detailed description relative to the image, screen reader users can be made aware of the existence and location of the long description.
+By specifying the location of the detailed description relative to the image, screen reader users can be informed of the existence and location of the description in the document.

 ### Insert a caption text box below the image